NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

 HPXML Foundation Walls
 **********************

-Each wall that is in contact with the ground should be specified as an ``/HPXML/Building/BuildingDetails/Enclosure/FoundationWalls/FoundationWall``.
+Each wall surface attached to a foundation space is entered as an ``/HPXML/Building/BuildingDetails/Enclosure/FoundationWalls/FoundationWall``.

-Other walls (e.g., wood framed walls) that are connected to a below-grade space but have no contact with the ground should be specified as a ``Wall`` and not a ``FoundationWall``.

   ==============================================================  ========  ============  ===========  =========  ==============  ====================================
   Element                                                         Type      Units         Constraints  Required   Default         Notes